DefectDojo-Inc/Documentation/proprietary_plugins/02_pro/smart_upload.md

 #### What happens if multiple matches are found?

-Multiple endpoint to product matches is the primary purpose of smart upload!
+Matching findings from multiple endpoints to products is the primary purpose of smart upload!
 In the diagram above, a finding with multiple hosts/IPs will be split into identical findings and assigned to their respective products.
 If there are any endpoint hosts without a matching product, then they will also be split into separate findings by host.

 #### How is the data organized in a given product?